 Previously, I was a 2016-2017 AAAS Science & Technology Policy Fellow, a Research Associate in Zoology and Entomology with the University of the Free State, a Junior Research Fellow in Evolutionary Anthropology at Durham University, and a postdoc and lecturer in Ecology and Evolutionary Biology at Princeton University.
-I have consulted for a range of NGOs including the Wildlife Conservation Society (Tanzania, U.S., Canada), WildAid, the Environmental Investigation Agency, the Tanzania Forest Conservation Group, the Animal Behaviour Research Unit in Mikumi National Park, and Wind East Africa, Ltd.
+I have consulted for a range of NGOs including the Wildlife Conservation Society (Tanzania, U.S., and Canada), WildAid, the Environmental Investigation Agency, the Tanzania Forest Conservation Group, the Animal Behaviour Research Unit in Tanzania's Mikumi National Park, and Wind East Africa, Ltd.